ouchmode/Portfolio/all_collections/_posts/2024-11-28-coffee-sales-dashboard.md

 categories: ["excel", "excel-on-cloud", "formulas", "visualization"]
 ---

-Excel project with the goal of creating a dashboard to display various sales data based on customers, country, etc. and to utilize formulas like XLOOKUP and INDEX/MATCH
+Excel project with the goal of creating a dashboard to display various sales data based on customers, country, etc. and to utilize formulas like XLOOKUP and INDEX/MATCH, pivot tables and charts.

 Project led by Mo Chen on YouTube: See [here](https://www.youtube.com/watch?v=m13o5aqeCbM)